 Mark Twain is one such example.
 The iconic American author was not only known for his witty writing style, but also for his exceptional talent as a left-handed writer.
 Despite challenges from a right-handed dominated society, Twain’s creativity shone through in his timeless works.

-These examples show that being left-handed doesn’t limit creativity.
-In fact, it can even fuel it further!
+These examples show that being left-handed supports creativity.
 Plus, it gives right-handers an excuse for their stick figure drawings.

 Left-handedness and creativity are not directly correlated.
 Evidence may suggest higher numbers of left-handers in creative fields, however, all left-handers are not inherently more creative than their right-handed counterparts.